phsheth/datacamp/README.md

 # Introduction to TensorFlow API in Python

 ## Chapter 1 - Understanding Basics of TensorFlow
-   * Lesson 1.1 - Introduction to constants and variables
+   * Lesson 1.1 - Introduction to constants
-     * A learning objective: Create basic tensorflow components like constants and variables
+     * A learning objective: Create basic tensorflow components like constants
    * Lesson 1.2 - Understanding the TensorFlow program workflow
      * A learning objective: Start to end of a basic TensorFlow program workflow
    * Lesson 1.3 - Write a simple TensorFlow program